 Warhol opened his production workshop – the Factory – in 1964, attracting artists, poets, actors, muses, musicians and collectors, which quickly became a landmark for the underground art scene and celebrities.
 He died in 1987 in New York at the age of 58.

 Inaugurated in 2019, the Espace Louis Vuitton Seoul is located on the fourth floor of the Maison Louis Vuitton Seoul in Gangnam-gu, southern Seoul.
 The guiding’s glass-structure façade was designed by Canadian-American architect Frank Gehry, inspired by Korean traditional dance “dongnae hakchum (dongnae crane dance)” and reflecting the sail-like architecture of the Fondation Louis Vuitton building in Paris.

-The facade of the Espace Louis Vuitton Seoul (Courtesy of Fondation Louis Vuitton)
+The facade of the Espace Louis Vuitton Seoul (Choi Yong-joon, Louis Vuitton)

 Following the Alberto Giacometti and the Gerhard Richter shows, “Andy Warhol: Looking for Andy” is the third show featuring pieces from the French luxury brand’s collection.
 The Espaces Louis Vuitton, dedicated to exhibiting the foundation‘s collection of contemporary art and artists, are located in Munich, Venice, Beijing, Tokyo, Osaka and Seoul.

 The exhibition “Andy Warhol: Looking for Andy” runs through Feb.
 6, 2023 on a reservation basis.

 The Espace Louis Vuitton Seoul is open from 12 p.m. to 7 p.m., seven days a week.